pschaeflein/BlogArticles/Extending Microsoft Teams with SharePoint Pages/article.md

 [Installation instructions are here](https://github.com/msft-teams/tools/blob/master/getstartedapp/installandconfig.md).
 At this point, you'll modify the manifest.json file with the URL's of your Learning Pathways site, and mark your SharePoint domain as valid so Teams will allow it.

-You can also replace the icons if you wish, and change the app name, etc. If you need more details, check out the [manifest schema](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema).
+You can also [replace the icons](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package#icons) if you wish, and change the app name, etc. If you want all the details, check out the [manifest schema](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema).

-NOTE: You could make any number of these apps!
-Just be sure name them differently and to replace the app ID with a [unique ID](https://www.guidgenerator.com/) each time.

 ### 3. Deploy the app